demirciAhmet/periodiCpp/Functional-Requirements.md

 # Periodic Table Section Requirements

-- Kullanıcı, periyodik tabloda istediği özelliklere göre periyodik tablo renklendirmesini seçebilecek, her bir seçenek için özel renklendirme olacak
+- The user will be able to choose the periodic table colouring according to the properties they want in the periodic table, there will be special colouring for each option.
   - Classes (Default)
   - Blocks
   - Metallic
   - Phase
   - Radioactivity
-  - Elementleri tabloda hangi özellik ile görüntülemek istediğini kullanıcı belirleyecek
+- The user will determine which property he/she wants to display the elements in the table
   - Simple
   - Detailed
   - Element name (Default)
   - Atomic weight
   - Discovery Year
   - Electron configuration
   - Elements per shell
   - Common oxidations
   - Melting Point
   - Boiling Point
   - Density
   - Cas Number
-- Periyodik tabloyu görüntülemek için iki farklı mod olacak:
-  - Default modda element bilgilendirme kipi açılır pencere şekilde olacak ve daha detaylı olacak.
-  - Wide modda elementin bilgileri basitleştirilmiş şekilde sol tarafta gözükecek.
-- Kullanıcı, bilgisini edinmek istediği elementi periyodik tablo üzerinden seçebilecek:
-    - Açılan pencerede elementin resmi veya modeli değiştirilebilir şekilde olacak, üstüne tıklayınca ikisi arasında geçiş yapılabilir olacak.
-    - Açılan pencerede Element hakkında bilgiler olacak.
-Olası bazı bilgiler:
+- There will be two different modes for viewing the periodic table:
+- In Default mode, the element information mode will be pop-up and more detailed.
+- In Wide mode, the element information will be simplified on the left side.
+- The user will be able to select the element he/she wants to obtain information from the periodic table:
+  - In the pop-up window, the picture or the model of the element can be changed, and clicking on it will switch between the two.
+  - In the window that opens, there will be information about the element.
+Some possible informations:
     - Brief Information Part:
       - Name
       - Description
-        - Keşfeden kişi
+      - Discovered by
       - Discovery Tear
     - Element Properties Part:
       - Atom Number
       - Atomic Weight
       - Group Number
-        - Periot
+      - Period
       - Block
-        - Radyoaktivite
+      - Radioactivity
     - Atomic Properties Part:
       - Electron configuration
       - Electrons Per Shell
       - Oxidation States
       - Common Oxidation States
       - Electronegativity
       - Covalent Radius
       - Van der Waals Radius
     - Physical Properties Part:
       - Appearance
       - Phase
       - Melting Point
       - Density
       - Heat of Fusion
       - Heat of Vaporization
       - Molar Heat Capacity

 # Search Section Requirements

-- Listelenmiş bir şekilde elementleri görüntüleyebilecek
-- İstediği elementi aratabilecek
+- Display elements in a listed form.
+- The user will be able to search for the desired element

 # Learn Section Requirements

-- Kullanıcının periyodik tablo özelliklerini öğrenebileceği bir bölüm olacak.
-- Bilgi alınabilecek özellikler ayrı ayrı hazırlanacak, kullanıcı seçeceği özellik hakkında bilgi sahibi olacak
+- There will be a section where the user can learn the properties of the periodic table.

 # Quiz Section Requirements

-- Çeşitli Quiz modları olacak, kullanıcı modlardan birini seçecek:
+- There will be various Quiz modes, the user will choose one of the modes:
       1. Levels:
-        - level1, level2, level3, level4 (kullanıcı levelleri bitirdikçe diğerlerinin kilidi açılır, elementler ile ilgili temel sorular)
+        - level1, level2, level3, level4 (as the user finishes levels, others are unlocked, basic questions about elements)
       2. Challange Mode:
-        - Süre kısıtlaması olan bu modda en yüksek puanı elde etmeye çalışın!
-- Otomatik kayıt sistemi olacak, kullanıcı uygulamayı kapatsa bile yeniden açtığında kaldığı level'dan devam edebilecek.
-- Challange modu için skor tutucu kullanıcının doğru bildiği element ve süreye göre bir skor verecek.
-- Rekoru ise tüm zamanların en yüksek skorunu verecek.
+        - Try to get the highest score in this time-limited mode!
+- There will be an automatic recording system, even if the user closes the application, he will be able to continue from the level he left when he reopens it.
+- The scorekeeper for Challange mode will give a score according to the element and time the user knows correctly.
+- The user will be able to see the highest score of all times.

 # Compounds Section Requirements

-- Ör: H ve O girilir, girilen elementlerden oluşabilecek bileşikler gözükür.
+- Example: H and O are entered, the compounds that can be formed from the entered elements are displayed.

 # Achievements Section Requirements

-- Quizler ile alakalı başarımlar olacak.
-- örnek1: Level modunda 1 bölümü tamamlamak (olası başarım ismi: "ateş, su, toprak, tahta!")
-- örnek2: Level modununu tamamlamak (olası başarım ismi: "")
-- örnek3: Zamana karşı modda imkansız zorluğu tamamlamak (olası başarım ismi: "Chemistry Master")
+- There will be achievements related to quizzes.
+- example1: Completing level 1 in Level mode (possible achievement name: "fire, water, earth, wood!")
+- example2: Completing all Levels (possible achievement name: "")
+- example3: In challange mode, reach score at least 1000 (possible achievement name: "Chemistry Master")

 # Settings Section Requirements